Single Doctoral-Level Business Courses

-This course explores the issues and developments in operations management with an emphasis on the manager’s perspective on supply chains.
-The focus of this course is on managing material and information flow across organizational boundaries, and emphasizes the challenges of managing across both functional and firm boundaries.
-This course takes the integrative approach to product/information design, development, and delivery.
-It reviews the fundamentals, logistics, operational execution and incentive alignment of supply chain management.Learning Outcomes:
+This course explores the issues and developments in operations management with an emphasis on a manager’s perspective on supply chains.
+The focus is on managing material and information flow across organizational boundaries, with an emphasis on the challenges of managing across both functional and firm boundaries.
+This course takes an integrative approach to product/information design, development, and delivery.
+It reviews the fundamentals, logistics, operational execution, and incentive alignment of supply-chain management.Learning Outcomes:

 - Integrate the course concepts through interaction with other Learners and your Mentor

 - Understand and discuss supply chain management and logistics importance in business